Using ecommpay Payments plug-in for WordPress CMS

 • Testing the operation of the payment form and the capabilities of payment processing.

-For initial testing, you can just use the plug-in test mode (with no additional actions required), while for deeper testing, you can get a test project in the ecommpay payment platform (within a few minutes by leaving an application on the company's main site).
+For this, you can get a test project in the ecommpay payment platform (by leaving an application on the company's main site) and use the identifier and secret key of this project.

 • Processing one-time purchases with the use of various payment methods.